 - 1. Clicking Getting Started will open a window that gives a quick tour on ArtPro+ tools and a link to the ArtPro+ eLearning modules.
 After a first installation, this window will appear automatically when starting the application. - 2.
 Clicking What's New will open a presentation on the new functions in ArtPro+ - 3.
 Clicking Online Help will open the Online Help page of your current ArtPro+ version in your internet browser.
 When available, the online help will open in your currently selected language. - 4.
 Clicking Knowledge Base will open Esko's Knowledge Base in your internet browser, filtering on articles about ArtPro+. - 5.
-Click Esko Customer Experience Program to change your choice in participating in the Esko Customer Experience Program.
-By enabling this option, you can help to improve ArtPro+ by allowing us to collect anonymous information about the way you use ArtPro+ and its features. - 6.
+Click Dashboard to open the Dashboard or enable it.
+See Dashboard on page 32 - 6.
 Use License Info to check your license settings.
 For subscription licenses, there is also a Sign In / Sign Out option.
-See Licensing on page 24
+See Licensing on page 25